Cardonald College: Mosspark Drive Campus

 The Mosspark Drive Campus is located on Mosspark Drive.

 In 2004 Building Design Partnership was appointed architect and design team leader for a major refurbishment and development project at the campus.
 This comprised building a new Family Centre and an Industry Skills Centre, as well as refurbishment of the existing tower block at the campus.
 The Skills Centre was partly financed by a donation from the Robertson Trust of £100,000.

 Running of the College

-In 1975 Strathclyde Region became the administering authority of the college.
+In 1975 Strathclyde Regional Council became the administering authority of the college, taking over from the City of Glasgow Corporation.

-In 1993 the funding of further education colleges passed from local government to central government and the responsibility for Cardonald College devolved to a Board of Management.
+From 1993 onwards the funding of further education colleges passed from local government to central government and the responsibility for Cardonald College devolved to a Board of Management.

 Qualifications

 Cardonald College offered a range of qualifications certified by the Scottish Qualifications Authority.
 A number of these were: